RHIT-CSSE/csse332/docs/zz_project.md

 ## Logistics
 * **Starter code**: None.
 Wait what?
 Yup, you read it right.
 There is no starter code in this project.
 You will write things from scratch!
-(Well that's a lit, but you will have to set up your directory structure and create your files - you should be able to do this by now, right?)
+(Well that's a lie, but you will have to set up your directory structure and create your files - you should be able to do this by now, right?)
 * [Submission box](https://moodle.rose-hulman.edu/mod/assign/view.php?id=2708256)
 * **Due date**: Monday March 29, 11:59 pm